Why You Should Try This Recipe?

-- 2-3 tablespoons (or more) sliced almonds
+- 2-3 tablespoons sliced almonds or more if you want

 - 1 cup unsweetened almond milk or any other milk of your choice

-- 2/3 cup unsweetened almond yogurt (or any other yogurt of your choice, like soy, coconut, milk, etc.)
+- 2/3 cup unsweetened almond yogurt or any other yogurt of your choice, like soy, coconut, milk, etc.

 - ½ teaspoon ground cinnamon

-- ½ cup mixed berries (or any other seasonal fruit)
+- ½ cup mixed berries or any other seasonal fruit

-- a few fresh mint leaves as garnish
+- a few fresh mint leaves as garnish optional

 - Place the shredded apples, oats, chia seeds, sliced almonds, almond milk, almond yogurt, cinnamon, and maple syrup in a bowl.
 Mix to combine.